 Public hearings on the Northern Gateway project opened in Kitimat, B.C., in January, and more than 4,000 groups and individuals people signed up to speak before the JRP.
 The project faces a growing wave of opposition from Canadians, particularly in British Columbia, which would bear a disproportionate amount of environmental risk for little benefit.
 Opposition has hardened in wake of recent pipelines ruptures across North America, and a report from the U.S. National Transportation Safety Board, which compared Enbridge to the “Keystone Kops” and criticized the company’s “culture of deviance” with respect to safety procedures for its handling of the 2010 heavy oil spill on Michigan’s Kalamazoo River.

-The review process is expected to conclude in 2013, when the JRP makes its final recommendations to Cabinet on whether to approve or deny the project.
+The review process is expected to conclude in 2013, when the Joint Review Panel makes its final recommendations to Cabinet on whether to approve or deny the project.
 It will then be up to the federal government to accept or reject the JRP’s recommendation.

 Enbridge’s 1,176-km Northern Gateway pipeline would slice through dozens of fragile ecosystems and communities, piping tarry bitumen from Alberta to the coast of British Columbia where waiting supertankers would transport it to Asia for refining.
 En route, the pipeline would cross hundreds of fish-bearing streams, rivers and lakes and disturb untouched tracts of wilderness and endangered animal habitat.
 It would also cut through the traditional territories of 40 First Nations and Aboriginal groups — many of which stand in opposition to the pipeline.